13 Beautiful Coastal Towns in Florida You Must Visit

 1. Santa Rosa Beach

-Santa Rosa Beach is a great place to visit if you love the beach and nature.
-The sand is soft and white, like powdered sugar.
-The water is beautiful and green!
-There are lots of fish and other animals to see.
+Santa Rosa Beach is awesome if you’re into beaches and nature!
+The sand is super soft and white, like powdered sugar.
+And the water?
+It’s so beautiful and green!
+Plus, there are tons of fish and other animals to check out.

-This beach is also special because it has rare coastal dune lakes.
-These lakes are only found in a few places in the world.
-They are created when saltwater and freshwater mix together.
+This beach is awesome because it has these super rare coastal dune lakes.
+Like, seriously, they’re only found in a few spots around the world.
+These lakes happen when saltwater and freshwater mix together.

 2. Grayton Beach

-Grayton Beach is a small, laid-back coastal town located along Florida’s Gulf Coast, known for its stunning beaches, unique charm, and natural beauty.
-The small town is situated along Scenic Highway 30A, which is known for its picturesque coastal views and charming beach communities.
+Grayton Beach is this charming and laid-back coastal town on Florida’s Gulf Coast.
+It’s famous for its stunning beaches, unique charm, and natural beauty.
+You’ll find it along Scenic Highway 30A, which offers picturesque coastal views and adorable beach communities.

 3. Seaside